-Assistant Professor, Department of Environment and Society, Utah State University
+Assistant Professor of Geography, Department of Environment and Society, Utah State University

 Yajie Li’s research focuses on environmental risk communication, especially in natural hazards.
 She is interested in how message attributes, recipient’s individual and contextual variables influence public responses to risk communication messages.
 Her research aims to provide tailored and effective messages to engage the public in protective measures and climate change solutions.
 Her current research examines the effectiveness of the communication messages on extreme heat risks provided by government organizations, using methods including content analysis of social media, survey experiments, spatial analysis, and multilevel modeling.